edcarp/introduction-to-conda-for-data-scientists/_episodes/05-configuration.md

 ## Setting configuration settings

-If our configuration setting has a single value we can use `conda config --set` to set it.
+If our configuration setting has a single boolean or string value we can use `conda config --set` to set it.

 For example, In a previous episode we set the command line prompt setting for conda using  `env_prompt`.